...

 For instance, if one spouse’s education significantly increased their income, benefiting the couple’s lifestyle, the court might view the student loan debt as a shared responsibility.
 Courts also assess whether the education funded by the student loans contributed to the couple’s overall standard of living.
 This means that if the education improved the family’s financial situation, the debt might be seen as a communal obligation.

-Additionally, a spouse who left school to support the family might have their spouse’s student loan debt partially repaid by the other spouse.
-Such considerations play a key role in ensuring that the division of student loan debt during a divorce mirrors the financial advantages and contributions of each spouse.
+Additionally, a spouse who left school to support the family might have the other spouse partially repay their student loan debt.
+Such considerations play a key role in ensuring that the division of student loan debt during a divorce reflects the financial contributions and advantages of each spouse.
 Understanding these nuances is vital for an equitable resolution.

 Criteria Used by Texas Courts